insertish/bluej-bug-demo/README.md

 |:-:|:-:|
 | As seen in BlueJ | As seen in Visual Studio Code |

-Observed after pasting `😳` through emoji picker.
-(1 hex digit when looking at hex dump)
+After pasting `😳` through emoji picker, we find that: (1 hex digit when looking at hex dump)

 | ![image](https://user-images.githubusercontent.com/38285861/143617871-9a43b4ce-1cff-4308-9e2a-71a618e7c910.png) | ![image](https://user-images.githubusercontent.com/38285861/143617864-748c0bc4-8eec-4a34-a99f-8522a3be1e0a.png) |
 |:-:|:-:|